 The Google settlement has been a significant victory for children and their parents.
 For the first time, Google has been forced to take COPPA seriously, a U.S. law that was passed by Congress to express the will of the majority of the electorate.

 Of course, the FTC is also complicit in this problem as it waited six years to enforce the updated law.
 They watched Google’s COPPA violations increase over time, allowing a monster to grow.
-What’s worse, the quality of the kids YouTube content was to most, particularly to parents, more than questionable, and at times even placed children seriously at risk.
+What’s worse, the quality of the kids YouTube content was to most, particularly to parents, more than questionable (link is external), and at times even placed children seriously at risk (link is external).
 What parents saw in the offering for their children was quantity rather than quality content.
 Now, however, after six years, the FTC is finally requiring Google and creators to abide by the law.
 Just like that.

 Still, this change should not come as a complete surprise to content creators.
 We sympathize with the independent YT creators and understand their frustration, but they have been complicit in this arrangement as well.
 The children’s digital entertainment industry has discussed compliance with COPPA for years behind closed doors, and many knew that YouTube was in non-compliance with COPPA.